Cecilia Manguerra Brainard

 Cecilia Manguerra Brainard (born 1947) is an author and editor of 22 books.
-She co-founded PAWWA or Philippine American Women Writers and Artists; and also founded PALH or Philippine American Literary House.
+She co-founded PAWWA (Philippine American Women Writers and Artists) and also founded PALH (Philippine American Literary House).
 Brainard's works include the World War II novel, When the Rainbow Goddess Wept; The Newspaper Widow; Magdalena; and Selected Short Stories by Cecilia Manguerra Brainard, which won the 40th Philippine National Book Award and Cirilo Bautista Prize.
-She edited several anthologies including Fiction by Filipinos in America, Contemporary Fiction by Filipinos in America, and three volumes of Growing Up Filipino, young adult books used by educators.
+These books have been translated into several languages.
+She edited several anthologies, including How I Became a Writer: Essays by Filipino and Filipino American Writers, Fiction by Filipinos in America, Contemporary Fiction by Filipinos in America, and three volumes of Growing Up Filipino, young adult books used by educators.

 Biography

 Cecilia Manguerra Brainard (born 1947) grew up in Cebu City, Philippines, the youngest of four children to Concepcion Cuenco Manguerra and Mariano F. Manguerra.
-The death of her father when she was nine prompted her to start writing, first in journals, then essays and fiction.
-She attended St. Theresa's College and Maryknoll College in the Philippines; and she did graduate work at UCLA.
+The death of her father when she was nine prompted her to begin writing, first in journals, then essays and fiction.
+She attended St. Theresa's College and Maryknoll College in the Philippines and completed graduate work at UCLA.

-Brainard has worked with Asian American youths for which she received a Special Recognition Award from the Los Angeles Board of Education.
-She has also received awards from the California State Senate, 21st District, several USIS Grants, a California Arts Council Fellowship, an Outstanding Individual Award from the City of Cebu, Philippines, Brody Arts Fund Award, a City of Los Angeles Cultural grant, and many more.
-The books she has written and edited have also won awards, the Philippine National Book Award, the Gintong Aklat Award and the International Gourmand Award, among others.
+Brainard has received awards from the California State Senate(21st District), several USIS Grants, a California Arts Council Fellowship, an Outstanding Individual Award from the City of Cebu (Philippines), a Brody Arts Fund Award, a City of Los Angeles Cultural grant, and a Carlos Bulosan Book Club Award, among other.
+The books she has written and edited have also received awards, including the Philippine National Book Award, the Gintong Aklat Award, and the International Gourmand Award.

-As of 2024, her novels and Selected Short Stories have been translated into Arabic, Azerbaijani, Greek, Japanese, North Macedonian, Portuguese, Serbian, Turkish. and Slovenian, ranking her among the Top Translated Filipino Authors of the Philippine Works and Translation Data Base.
-Some short stories of hers have been translated into Finnish.

-Brainard's second novel, Magdalena inspired the playwright Jocelyn Deona de Leon to write a stage play, Gabriela's Monologue, which was produced in 2011 by the Bindlestiff Studio in San Francisco as part of Stories XII! annual production showcasing original works for the stage by Pilipino/Filipino American Artists.
+Brainard's second novel, Magdalena, inspired playwright Jocelyn Deona de Leon to write a stage play, Gabriela's Monologue, which was produced in 2011 by Bindlestiff Studio in San Francisco as part of Stories XII!, an annual production showcasing original works for the stage by Pilipino and Filipino American Artists.

-Brainard's writings can be found in periodicals such as CNN,Town and Country, Zee Lifestyle Magazine, Focus Philippines, Philippine Graphic, Amerasia Journal, Bamboo Ridge among others.
-Her writings have been anthologized in books such as More Cebuano Than We Admit (Vibal 2022), Cherished (New World Library, 2011), Asian American Literature (Glencoe McGraw-Hill 2001), Pinay: Autobiographical Narratives by Women Writers, 1926-1998 (Ateneo 2000), On a Bed of Rice (Anchor 1995), Songs of Ourselves (Anvil 1994), Making Waves (Beacon Press 1989), and others.
+Brainard's writings have appeared in periodicals such as CNN,Town and Country, Zee Lifestyle Magazine, Focus Philippines, Philippine Graphic, Amerasia Journal, Bamboo Ridge, among others.
+Her work has been anthologized in books including More Cebuano Than We Admit (Vibal 2022), Cherished (New World Library, 2011), Asian American Literature (Glencoe McGraw-Hill 2001), Pinay: Autobiographical Narratives by Women Writers, 1926-1998 (Ateneo, 2000), On a Bed of Rice (Anchor 1995), Songs of Ourselves (Anvil 1994), Making Waves (Beacon Press 1989), among others.

-The Cebuano Studies Center & National Commission for Culture and the Arts produced a documentary video about her: The Cebuana in the World: Cecilia Manguerra Brainard Writing Out of Cebu Cebuano Studies Center.